-Mr. Baty was appointed to the Board in 2016, serves as deputy lead independent director and is chair of the Board's Strategic Planning and Compensation Committee.
-Mr. Baty is Founder and CEO of R. Gaines Baty Associates, Inc., an executive search firm he founded in 1982.
-Mr. Baty has over 30 years of experience as an executive search consultant.
-In this role, he has provided companies across the country and in a variety of industries with executive search and advisory services.
+Mr. Baty was appointed to the Board in 2016.
+He serves as deputy lead independent director and is chair of the Board's Nominating Committee and Strategic Planning and Compensation Committee.
+Mr. Baty is CEO of R. Gaines Baty Associates, Inc., a leading executive search firm he founded in 1982 after working with the IBM Corporation.
+With over 30 years of experience, Mr. Baty has provided companies across the country and in a variety of industries with executive search and advisory services.
 Mr. Baty has served as a two-term President of the Society of Executive Recruiting Consultants and a two-term President of the Independent Recruiter Group.
 Mr. Baty is also a published author.
-Mr. Baty received a Bachelor of Business Administration degree from Texas Tech University, where he was a letterman and captain of the football team.
+Mr. Baty received a Bachelor of Business Administration degree from Texas Tech University, where he was a football team letterman, captain and, later, graduate assistant coach.